Two things are responsible for creating the most pressure and stress in our everyday lives.

 But here's what we can do.

 We can pray, we can ask God for direction, and motivation from a different part of our hearts, one that aims to be a better you everyday.
 We can let things go, realize that what is for you will be yours and what is not you'll be perfectly okay without.
 Realize that no matter what happens, you can make it through one day.
-And we can always work our asses off for what we really want in life and reap the benefits of our persistence.
+And we can always work our butts off for what we really want in life and reap the benefits of our persistence.

 It's all going to get done I promise you, don't overwhelm yourself with too much of one thing at a time.
 And if you're faced with a strict deadline, take a step back and breathe.
 My dad can never tell me enough to never make decisions based on time limits and stress.
 Your mind won't be as clear.